sungwill/Datacamp-Chapter-5/chapter3.md

 *** =hint
 - Remove the maximum value in a list by calling list.remove(max(list))
 - Add an element to the 1st index by calling list.insert(index_number, object)
-- As for calling the objects in the pizzaNames list, you can them by using pizzaNames[pizzaList.index(list)])
+- As for calling the objects in the pizzaNames list, you can call them by using pizzaNames[pizzaList.index(list)])
 *** =pre_exercise_code
 ```{python}